-Being mostly low-lying and in the confluence of two large rivers (the Ganges and the Brahmaputra), much of Bangladesh is prone to seasonal flooding, landslides, cyclones, and it is therefore one of the most vulnerable countries to the effects of climate change.
-The frequency, unpredictability, and severity of these disasters is likely to be adversely affected by global warming, population growth, environmental degradation, and ill-maintained infrastructure - all contributing to increasing humanitarian needs.
+Being mostly low-lying and in the confluence of two large rivers (the Ganges and the Brahmaputra), much of the country is also prone to seasonal flooding, landslides, cyclones, and therefore one of the most vulnerable countries to the effects of climate change.
+The frequency, unpredictability, and severity of these disasters are likely to be adversely affected by global warming, population growth, environmental degradation, and ill-maintained infrastructure - all contributing to increasing humanitarian needs.
 The south-western region, particularly Satkhira district, has witnessed recurring cycles of waterlogging, while flooding and saline intrusion have also affected food security and livelihoods.

-In 2018, the European Union (EU) has provided €36 million in humanitarian aid to provide life-saving support to vulnerable Rohingya civilians and host communities in Bangladesh.
-This includes €29 million for humanitarian food assistance, nutritional support, clean water and sanitation facilities, access to health care services, and increased protection for the most vulnerable groups among refugees and host communities in Cox's Bazar.
-Another €7 million is being used to scale up preparedness measures for the rainy season, which could trigger floods and landslides in what is currently the most densely populated refugee camp in the world.
+In 2018, the European Union has provided €36 million in humanitarian aid for vulnerable Rohingya refugees and host communities in Cox's Bazar.
+This includes €29 million for humanitarian food assistance, nutritional support, clean water and sanitation facilities, access to health care services, as well as increased protection for the most vulnerable groups.
+Another €7 million is being used to scale up preparedness measures for the rainy season, which could trigger floods, landslides, cyclones and tidal surges in what is currently the most densely populated refugee camp in the world.

-Most recently, in October 2017, when widespread floods swept across large parts of Bangladesh and affected some eight million people, the EU provided €1.2 million to respond to the most pressing needs of the affected families.
-Earlier in June 2017, €1 million was allocated in response to tropical cyclone Mora, impacting nearly three million people.
+In October 2017, when widespread floods swept across large parts of Bangladesh and affected some eight million people, the EU provided €1.2 million to respond to the most pressing needs of the affected families.
+Earlier in June 2017, €1 million was allocated in response to tropical cyclone Mora, which impacted nearly three million people.
 The aid focused on the delivery of water and sanitation assistance and the promotion of good hygiene practices.
 Cash grants were also provided to allow impacted people to restore their normal livelihoods.